MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 ### Blob integration

 Azure Managed Lustre is customized to work seamlessly with Azure Blob Storage.
 You can specify a populated blob container to make its data accessible from your Azure Managed Lustre file system, or specify an empty container that you populate with data or use to store your output.
-All of the setup and maintenance is done for you - you just need to specify the blob container to use.
+All of the setup and maintenance is done for you.
+You just need to specify which blob container to use.

-Integrating blob storage at creation time is optional, but it's the only way to use Lustre Hierarchical Storage Management (HSM) features.
+Integrating blob storage when you create a file system is optional, but it's the only way to use Lustre Hierarchical Storage Management (HSM) features.
 If you don't want the benefits of Lustre HSM, you can import and export data for the Azure Managed Lustre file system by using client commands directly.

 Read the [Lustre HSM documentation](https://doc.lustre.org/lustre_manual.xhtml#lustrehsm) to learn more about how Lustre HSM works.